magicbell/magicbell-ruby/README.md

 ### Error handling

-This gem raises a `MagicBell::Client::HTTPError` if an API returns a non-2xx response.
+This gem raises a `MagicBell::Client::HTTPError` if the MagicBell API returns a non-2xx response.

 ```ruby
 require 'magicbell'